razorpay/blade/packages/blade/src/components/Tooltip/_decisions/decisions.md

 - `Esc` should close the tooltip
 - When using keyboard tooltip will apear when target element is focused
 - Tooltip's must not contain interactive elements
+- Tooltip trigger will also have aria-labelledby property which will be set to the TooltipContent's id

 Resources: